No knead pizza dough is a recipe you’ll save forever because it gives you great pizza dough results with a seriously minimum amount of effort!

 I really had a hard time narrowing it down to one thing as I could really choose from hundreds of things that my mother has on her “mental menu.”
 Let’s just say I didn’t inherit my sweet tooth from my mother, so I narrowed it down to something savory.

-I finally decided on pizza; not just any pizza, but her favorite pizza, which has nothing but tomatoes as a topping.
+I finally decided on pizza; not just any pizza, but her favorite marinara pizza, which has nothing but a tomato sauce, or chopped tomatoes as a topping.
 Since she grew up in Italy, one can only imagine that this is not strange, but perfectly understandable, as the flavor of the pizza crust and tomatoes alone is heavenly!
-You can see a slice of this plain pizza below from Pizzeria via Florida in Rome.
+You can see a slice of marinara pizza below, from Pizzeria via Florida when I was visiting Rome.

 Of course, my pizza can’t compete with pizza made in Italy, but using DOP (Italy’s Federal government certification) tomatoes, top quality extra virgin olive oil, and fresh ingredients, definitely helps.

-As with my no knead bread recipe which is from the genius baker, Jim Lahey, this no knead pizza dough is tough to beat.
+As with my no knead bread recipe which is from the genius baker, Jim Lahey, this no knead pizza dough is tough to beat in terms of the amount of time and labor expended actually making the pizza.
 The hardest part is doing the math to figure out when to mix the dough so that it is ready when you want it to be!
 It’s the same ingredients I’ve always used, but just given much more time to rise with much less yeast (and less work).

 No Knead Pizza Dough Recipe